schoergj/DSA103/README.md

 - Current topics in chemical data science

 # Authors and acknowledgments
-Many thanks to Marvin A. Alberts for helping with the exercises!
+Many thanks to Marvin Alberts for helping with the exercises!

 # License
 CC BY-NC-SA